Looking to inject some much-needed style into your little cloakroom? Enjoy a big dose of inspiration with these 6 perfectly formed ideas!

 Cloakrooms may be small in size, yet they often leave the biggest lasting impression on your house guests and visitors alike.
 Whether it’s situated near to the front door, under the stairs or towards the back of your house, the cloakroom bathroom is a highly underrated space in the modern home and is often neglected when it comes to decorating.

-Whilst we may not have welcomed many visitors to our homes this year, we’re looking forward with optimism to 2021 and beyond.
+Whilst we may not have welcomed many visitors to our homes over the past couple of years, we’re looking forward with optimism to 2022 and beyond.
 So, when the time comes to host our nearest and dearest, you should have a cloakroom worth showing off.
-Check out these 4 perfectly formed small cloakroom bathroom ideas below.
+Check out these 6 perfectly formed small cloakroom bathroom ideas below.
 Whether you choose a traditional, luxurious, space-saving or contemporary style is completely up to you!

 1. Space-saving style